James Castro, Meg Seymour, PhD & Saman Asad Siddiqui, MD, MMSc

 The Bottom Line

-Dementia is usually incurable.
-Some people are more likely to develop Alzheimer’s Disease and related dementia, such as women, Black and Hispanic people, and those exposed to environmental toxins.
-Available treatments have very modest benefits, if any.
+While mild cognitive impairment can be cured when it is caused by medication, lack of sleep, and other causes, dementia is usually incurable.
+Some people are more likely to develop Alzheimer’s Disease and related dementia, such as women, Black and Hispanic people, those exposed to environmental toxins, and people with certain unhealthy habits.
+Available medical treatments have very modest benefits, if any.

-If you are concerned that a loved one may have Alzheimer’s Disease, please speak with a healthcare provider.
+If you are concerned that a loved one may have Alzheimer’s Disease or other types of dementia, please speak with a healthcare provider.

 All articles are reviewed and approved by Dr. Diana Zuckerman and other senior staff.